 One of the most significant barriers for persons transitioning back into the community from long-term care facilities is the lack of affordable, accessible, safe and integrated housing.
-Take Me Home, West Virginia has a full-time Housing Coordinator who works to enhance housing opportunities for all individuals transitioning from long-term care facilities to the community and one-on-one with Take Me Home participants to identify appropriate housing opportunities including:
+Take Me Home, West Virginia has a full-time housing coordinator who works to enhance housing opportunities for all individuals transitioning from long-term care facilities to the community and four housing specialists positioned across the state who work with transition coordinators to identify available community housing options.

-For Take Me Home participants returning to housing already established, many may still need modifications to their existing home in order to meet accessibility needs and ensure a successful and safe transition home.
-Transition Navigators and the Housing Coordinator work together to assess the home’s current condition and help to identify possible modifications and accommodations which will allow the participant full access to living, sleeping, bathing, and cooking spaces in their home and provide them with the fullest extent of independence available.
-Possible modifications might include a ramp, bathroom modifications including the addition of grab bars and hand rails, and widening of doorways.
+For Take Me Home, West Virginia participants returning to housing already established, many may still need modifications to their existing home in order to meet accessibility needs and ensure a successful and safe transition home.
+Transition coordinators with assistance from the housing coordinator, housing specialists, facility occupational therapy/physical therapy (OT/PT) staff, and other individuals will evaluate the community housing to determine what modifications might be needed to accommodate the participant’s needs and allow them the highest level of independence possible.
+Possible modifications might include a ramp, bathroom modifications including the addition of grab bars and handrails and widening of doorways.
 The accessibility modifications will depend upon the current state of the home and the participant’s individualized needs.

 Navigating Accessible Community Housing